nicholastay/mechanical-sound/README.md

 Future plans:
 * Fix that audio "fast-type" issue!
 (My top priority, will require you to have DirectX installed for future releases with this patched)
+* Fix that bug where the sounds keep repeating when you hold down - we don't want it to repeat when you hold down W key in-game! (another top priority, will probably be easier to fix than above and less requirements)
 * Make Temporarily Disable work (if you compile yourself with it enabled, it works, but the countdown is glitched, will be fixed in due course)
 * Add more sounds and maybe not necessarily mechanical keyboards?
 (You can suggest!
 Pop an email to nicholas@synthe.tk)
 * Custom sounds? (although unlikely for a long time)